What is Fringe?

 The Colchester Fringe Festival was established in 2019 by Cameron Abbott-Betts and Steve Goatman.

-Our first Fringe will take place from 22nd to 25th May 2020.
+Our first Fringe will take place over a weekend in Autumn 2020.
 The aim is to support work by local emerging

 artists, whilst attracting performance companies to the town from across the U.K and overseas.